 🚀 Deployment Guide

 Randal runs anywhere Bun runs.
-This guide covers three deployment patterns: a local Mac Mini, Railway (cloud), and importing Randal as a library into an existing project.
+The core OSS deployment primitive is randal serve: one long-lived gateway/runner process, backed by your chosen persistence and exposed through whatever host or reverse proxy you prefer.
+This guide covers a local Mac Mini, a generic self-hosted/server model, Railway as one supported cloud example, and importing Randal as a library into an existing project.

 The marketing/docs site is deployed separately as static Astro output on Vercel.
 See Public Site Deployment for Vercel previews, PostHog, domains, and public-site setup.
-That path is not required for self-hosting randal serve or deploying the Railway runtime.
+That path is not required for self-hosting randal serve or deploying a cloud runtime.

 📋 Prerequisites